Learn to address the intellectual property management (IPM) considerations that arise in R&D collaborations, in this newly-developed course!

-This course was developed over more than 1 year, and significantly improves upon the previous courses, which it replaces.
-For the first time, participants will also be provided with a toolkit of helpful resources to help officers navigate the IPM issues and queries they may have after the course.
+Participants will be provided with a toolkit of helpful resources to help them navigate the IPM issues and queries they may face after the course.

 Participants are assumed to have some basic knowledge of the various types of IP.
-Otherwise they are strongly encouraged to attend the IP/IPM Course for Public Agencies (link to course details) prior to attending this course.
+Otherwise they are strongly encouraged to attend the IP/IPM Course for Public Agencies prior to attending this course.

 As this course makes references to relevant government Financial Circular Minutes (FCMs), this course is only open Public Agencies* officers involved in publicly-funded R&D activities.